wearvr/pimax-vr-unity-sdk-instructions/README.md

 ## Prerequisites

-You will require the following in order to develop a Pimax app:
+You will require the following in order to develop a Pimax application:

 A compatible version of Unity (based on Vive SDK requirements):
 > TODO: Consider confirming with Pimax to get more accurate specs